Vonage/vivid-3/libs/components/src/lib/dialog/ACCESSIBILITY.md

 ## Implementation

-- It is the consumer's concern to add `aria-label` to the dialog element.
+- A Dialog should have a heading.
+If for some reason it doesn't, them make sure to add `aria-label` to the dialog element.
 - The dialog's role is `dialog`.
 When opened as a modal (via showModal) it adds `aria-modal` to the dialog.

-## Dialog Dismiss
+### Dialog Dismiss

-- The dismiss button is automatically given a localized version of the word "Close".
-This can be overridden using `dismiss-button-aria-label`.
 - If you disable the built-in dismiss methods, you must ensure that the way to close the dialog remains accessible.
+- When setting a new value for `--dialog-min-inline-size` and `--dialog-max-inline-size` take in consideration if different values are needed for mobile, and that they are not causing horizontal scroll there.

 ## Manual Accessibility Test